srimangithubin/micrograd_autograd_engine/README.md

 ### Training the neural net

 * We added parameters to the Neuron, Layer, and MLP classes and performed gradient descent on a small, makeshift dataset.
-    1. Andrej showed how easy it is to overstep the gradient descent and overshoot the minimum, which is what makes it a subtle art to get the right learning rate.
+    1. This showed how easy it is to overstep the gradient descent and overshoot the minimum, which is what makes it a subtle art to get the right learning rate.
-    2. Andrej made the exact mistake he tweeted in 2018 to avoid, which was pretty funny and insightful.
+    2. This made the exact mistake he tweeted in 2018 to avoid, which was pretty funny and insightful.
 We need to .zero_grad() before .backward() to avoid accumulating gradients.

 ### Summary